BMW E90 M3 vs E39 M5: Acceleration, Handling, Tuning & Reliability

 Our recommendation is to make your E90 M3 and E39 M5 sound as good as possible with an excellent exhaust system.
 But if you’re looking for big power gains with a few mods and tune, an S58 or B58-powered BMW are much better platforms to do so.

-BMW E90 M3 vs E39 M5: Reliability & common issues
+BMW E90 M3 vs E39 M5: Reliability & Common Issues

 When it comes to choosing a reliable high-performance car, it’s tough to beat the BMW E90 M3 and the E39 M5.
 This is due to their relatively simple engine configuration.
-A good ol’ naturally aspirated V8 keeps complexity relatively low although it’ll require much more maintenance than other NA V8s such as an LS engine.
-Both of these cars will be more reliable than newer BMWs with turbo V8 engines such as the S63 or N63.
+A good ol’ naturally aspirated V8 keeps complexity relatively low although it’ll require more maintenance than other NA V8s such as an LS engine.
+Both of these cars will be more reliable than newer BMWs with turbo V8 engines such as the S63 or the N63.

 Both cars are reliable if you keep up with preventive maintenance